TheEleventhAvatar/voice-to-email-outreach/README.md

 # Voice-to-Email-Outreach

-A powerful MCP (Model Context Protocol) tool that converts voice notes into professional LinkedIn posts using AI.
+A tool that converts voice notes into extracted insights - mathces them with a csv,ans sends professional emails to relevant recuriters. hard coded as convex mcp(functionality soon)

 ## 🎯 How It Works